ShwetaSadawarte/ShwetaSadawarte.github.io/_posts/2015-12-10-java8-optional.md

 {% include JB/setup %}

 ###Optional class =
-Optional is a **container object** which is used to contain not-null objects.
+<p>Optional is a **container object** which is used to contain not-null objects.
 Optional object is used to represent null with absent value.
-This class has various utility methods to facilitate code to handle values as ‘available’ or ‘not available’ instead of checking null values.
+This class has various utility methods to facilitate code to handle values as ‘available’ or ‘not available’ instead of checking null values.</p>
 As a java programmer you have seen null pointer exception many times.
 Java SE 8 introduces a new class called java.util.Optional that solves some of the problems caused by the null reference.